AndreaRubbi/Pear-EBI/README.md

 this script launches the program in the interactive mode.
 Once the program starts, it is going to guide you through its usage thanks to an intuitive interface.

-### Additional Dependencies
+ {::comment} ### Additional Dependencies
  In order to get the complete report on the quality of embeddings, it may be necessary to run the following command to install additional dependencies:

  `sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev`

-It may be necessary to also install `libgcc` and remove old versions of `libstdc++` from the interpreter libraries.
+ It may be necessary to also install `libgcc` and remove old versions of `libstdc++` from the interpreter libraries. {:/comment}
 ________________________

 ## Licensing